eladtpro/azure-aks-scaler/README.md

 <sub>Azure Kubernetes Service (AKS) clusters require an identity to access Azure resources like load balancers and managed disks.
 This identity can be a managed identity or service principal.
 A system-assigned managed identity is automatically created when you create an AKS cluster.
 This identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.
 For more information about managed identities in Azure AD, see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).</sub>

 [Authenticate with Azure Container Registry (ACR) from Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?tabs=azure-cli)
 <sub>When using [Azure Container Registry (ACR)](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-intro) with Azure Kubernetes Service (AKS), you need to establish an authentication mechanism.
 You can configure the required permissions between ACR and AKS using the Azure CLI, Azure PowerShell, or Azure portal.
-This article provides examples to configure authentication between these Azure services using the Azure CLI or Azure PowerShell.</sub>
+This article provides examples of configuring authentication between these Azure services using the Azure CLI or Azure PowerShell.</sub>

 ---